 How did the Walsh family come to work with Connemara Marble?

 The story of the Walsh family is the story of Connemara Marble!
 We own and the oldest marble quarry in Lissoughter, Co.
 Galway.
 The quarry opened in the 19th Century and in 1903, it was visited by King Edward VII and Queen Alexandra during their royal tour of Connemara.
-Connemara marble is still extracted from there and transported to our workshop in Rathfarnham Village to be crafted into the one of kind pieces to be found at the Irish Store
+Connemara marble is still extracted from there and transported to our workshop in Rathfarnham Village to be crafted into one of kind pieces to be found at the Irish Store